 1. Faded color with visible aggregates

 Due to constant exposure to the sun, rain, wind and snow, the bitumen coating of your pavement slowly disappears, leaving your pavement more vulnerable to wear and tear.
-Stone aggregates not only become visible, they also start to chip off and leave uneven patches all over the surface of your pavement.
+Stone aggregates not only become visible, but they also start to chip off and leave uneven patches all over the surface of your pavement.
+This is often the beginning of a gray asphalt driveway.

 2. Cracks and potholes